seme4/ssi-consultancy/DevelopersGuide.md

 ## Create GitHub account and application token

-* GitHub is a popular project hosting infrastructure.
-* An account is needed to install development tools needed by sameAs Lite.
+[GitHub](http://github.com) is a popular project hosting infrastructure.
+An account is needed use PHP Composer to install sameAs Lite's PHP dependencies.

 Create an account on [GitHub](http://github.com).